 Ray Chartrand wondered if any thought had been given to a backup generator.
 To date, this has not been considered as the only place for construction would be in the floodplain.

-MOTION #BD 112/22 Moved by Adrian Cornelissen Seconded by Marissa Vaughan a) Reference: Thank you notes
+MOTION #BD 112/22 Moved by Adrian Cornelissen Seconded by Marissa Vaughan

 "RESOLVED, THAT the report on the Parkhill Dam hydro and electrical services be received for information purposes."

 CORRESPONDENCE